Introduction

 What NotifyKit Sends

-Emails — Send transactional emails via SendGrid.
-On the Free plan, emails go through NotifyKit's shared SendGrid infrastructure.
-On paid plans, you connect your own SendGrid API key (BYOK — bring your own key), giving you full control over deliverability, sender reputation, and sending limits.
+Emails — Send transactional emails via your configured email providers.
+On the Free plan, emails go through NotifyKit's shared infrastructure with automatic failover across supported providers.
+On paid plans, connect your own API keys (BYOK — bring your own key), giving you full control over deliverability, sender reputation, and sending limits.
+NotifyKit delivers through your configured providers in priority order and falls back automatically on failure.
+Paid plans can also force a single email through a specific provider — with an optional fallback — on a per-message basis.

 Plans